 Roux’s can be made with different ratios that will affect the consistency.
 The ratios are as follows:

-- A thin roux (to make thinner sauces) uses a 2:1 consistency ratio, meaning 2 parts butter, 1 part flour.
+- A thin roux (to make thinner sauces) uses a 2:1 consistency ratio, meaning 2 parts butter, and 1 part flour.

 - A medium roux (to achieve medium consistencies) uses a 1:1 ratio of butter and flour.